-Owners that have not spayed their pup need to be aware of when their female dog will come into season.
+Owners who have not spayed their pup need to know when their female dog will come into season.

 You can expect your female dog to start coming into heat when she is between six and fifteen months old.

 Smaller dogs tend to get there more quickly than larger breeds.